pspete/psPAS/docs/collections/_commands/Add-PASDiscoveredAccount.md

         Accept wildcard characters?  false

     -additionalProperties <Hashtable>
-        List of name=value pairs for additional properties added to the account.
+        A hashtable of additional properties added to the account.

         Required?                    false
         Position?                    named